-High-level education officials from the Shanghai Business School visited Wittenborg University today and held talks in which an exciting new student exchange partnership between the two institutes was provisionally agreed on.
+High-level education officials from the Shanghai Business School visited WUAS today and held talks in which an exciting new student exchange partnership between the two institutes was provisionally agreed on.

 If all goes well, this means the first batch of hospitality-students from the Shanghai Business School will arrive in September 2015 to complete their final year of bachelor studies at Wittenborg and thereafter having the option to also complete a master degree at the university.